Live Palladium Price

-Palladium as a Natural Resource: From the Fire
+Palladium as a Natural Resource

-Whether palladium is abundant depends on how much of it we require and take from the rock formations that have stored and matured palladium over time.
+Palladium’s abundance depends on how much of it we require and take from the rock formations that have stored and matured palladium over time.
 To understand this, we must look at the past and present-day statistics and mining operations.

 Palladium deposits can be found alongside other precious metals like gold, platinum, and even the likes of copper and nickel.
 Hence palladium is often extracted as a byproduct, much like silver.
 In 2020, the global palladium supply was over 6 million ounces, a significant drop from previous years.